Generic Name: oxybutynin (transdermal) (OX i BUE ti nin)

 Follow all directions on your prescription label.
 Do not use this medicine in larger or smaller amounts or for longer than recommended.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.

 Open the sealed pouch and remove the protective liner.
 Apply the patch to a clean, dry area on your stomach, hip or buttock.
-Avoid skin that is oily, irritated, or damaged.
+Avoid skin that is irritated or damaged, or skin that has been treated with oil or lotion.
 Avoid placing the patch on a skin area that will be rubbed by a waistband or tight clothing.

 Press the patch firmly into place with your fingers.
 You may leave the patch on while bathing, showering, or swimming.